 About

-The Life History Research Society (LHRS) is a dynamic and informal, multi-disciplinary group of scholars who are pursuing prospective longitudinal research examining various aspects of human development.
-Although some of the first longitudinal studies were founded by epidemiologists, psychiatrists and psychologists, longitudinal data and cohorts are now initiated and used by researchers across domains.
+The Life History Research Society (LHRS) is a dynamic, informal, and multidisciplinary group of scholars dedicated to prospective longitudinal research examining various aspects of human development.
+While early longitudinal studies were often spearheaded by epidemiologists, psychiatrists, and psychologists, today these methods are embraced across a wide range of disciplines.

 A bit of history of the Life History Research Society